 “Good product managers crisply define the target, the “what” (as opposed to the how) and manage the delivery of the “what.”
 Bad product managers feel best about themselves when they figure out “how.””

-Horowitz makes a great point–PMs should be focusing on the big picture tasks such as roadmapping, conducting market research, and managing customer feedback, not trying to write out every step the development team will have to take to launch a new feature–that would be just silly and unnecessary.
-Consider this as you look at what’s on your plate and delegate tasks accordingly.
+Horowitz makes a great point- product managers are in a strategic role.
+PMs should be focusing on the big picture tasks such as roadmapping, conducting market research, and managing customer feedback, not trying to write out every step the development team will have to take to launch a new feature, or lurking over sales and marketing to see how they deliver on your product’s potential.
+Trust in the abilities of your fellow product team members – look at what’s on your plate and delegate tasks accordingly.

 If it’s still unclear to you whether you should or should not delegate tasks, Jeff Lash at Good Product Manager suggests asking yourself a series of questions: